Local Regulations

 Required Documentation

-- Insurance Certificates: Proof of liability insurance to protect against potential claims.
+- Insurance Certificates: Provide evidence of liability insurance to protect against potential claims during the auction process.

 Inspection Process